CALL FOR PAPERS

 Organisers: Asia Art Archive in collaboration with The University of Hong Kong

-This symposium asks how periodicals in Asia across the 20th century have fostered conversations about art and emergent forms of visuality.
+This symposium asks how periodicals across the twentieth century have fostered conversations about art and emergent forms of visuality in Asia.
 We are interested in how periodicals constitute genealogies of language and nomenclatures around the modern, the contemporary, the indigenous, the nation, arts and crafts, and tradition.